Emperor Qinzong: Causes of the Second Siege of Bianjing

 Despite this, almost as soon as the Jin armies had left Kaifeng, Emperor Qinzong reneged on the deal and dispatched two armies to repel the Jurchen troops attacking Taiyuan and bolster the defenses of Zhongshan and Hejian.
 An army of 90,000 soldiers and another of 60,000 were defeated by Jin forces by June.
 A second expedition to rescue Taiyuan was also unsuccessful.
-Emperor Qinzong rejected an proposal to reinforce the northern borders reasoning that they may never come back and sent his generals to other parts of the country.
+Emperor Qinzong rejected a proposal to reinforce the northern borders reasoning that they may never come back and sent his generals to other parts of the country.
 The Jin imperial court sent two ambassadors to Song.
 The two ambassadors were nobles from the former Liao dynasty.
 Emperor Qinzong misjudged the situation and believed that they could be used to turn against the Jin ruler, Emperor Taizong.
 Emperor Qinzong sent a coded letter which was sealed in candle wax, inviting them to join Song to form an Anti–Jin alliance but the ambassadors handed the letter to Emperor Taizong and in retaliation, accused Emperor Qinzong for violating the peace treaty and sent an even bigger army against the Song.